 ICES receives core funding from the Ontario Ministry of Health and Long-Term Care.
 ICES faculty and staff have highly successful track records competing for peer-reviewed grants from federal agencies, such as the Canadian Institutes of Health Research, and from provincial as well as international funding bodies.
 However, ICES is an independent not-for-profit corporation, and takes pride in its international reputation as a trusted, impartial and credible source of high quality health and health services research and evidence.

 A growing network across Ontario

 ICES Central is located on the campus of Sunnybrook Health Sciences Centre in Toronto.
 It has physical satellite sites at Queen’s University in Kingston (ICES Queen’s), at the University of Ottawa (ICES uOttawa), at the University of Toronto (ICES UofT) and at Western University in London (ICES Western).
-Additional satellite sites are in development at McMaster University (ICES McMaster) in Hamilton and at Laurentian and Lakehead Universities in Sudbury (ICES North).
+Additional satellite sites are in development at McMaster University (ICES McMaster) and at Laurentian and Lakehead Universities (ICES North).